voltfinance/fStable-contracts/contracts/emissions/README.md

 `depositFor(userAddress, rootToken, abiEncodedAmount)`

-For sending to the Polygon imUSD Vault:
+For sending to the Polygon ifUSD Vault:

--   `userAddress` will be the L2 imUSD Recipient address
+-   `userAddress` will be the L2 ifUSD Recipient address
 -   `rootToken` is the Mainnet MTA address
 -   `abiEncodedAmount` is bytes of the ABI encoded amount of MTA rewards.